Redditors React As Lady's Soon-To-Be Inlaws Descend On Her For Not Including Fiance's Twin As Bridesmaid

 Creating a Supportive Environment

 Building an inclusive environment during wedding planning can help alleviate tensions.
-Research indicates that couples who engage their families in the planning process tend to experience higher satisfaction and lower levels of conflict.
+Couples who engage their families in the planning process tend to experience higher satisfaction and lower levels of conflict.

 In this scenario, involving her fiancé's twin in other ways, such as special roles that honor her relationship, might help bridge the gap.